krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 of that type were created.
 That method is obsolete, since now we have a [dedicated mode](#alloc-live) to do it.

-There are some methods that are worth mentioning, that can be traced with that mode, let's cover them quickly.

 ## Native functions
 {: #methods-native }

-TODO - some description
+Not only can you trace Java code with the async-profiler but also a native one.
+That way of profiling doesn't cause deoptimizations.

+There are some native functions that are worth a better look, let's cover them quickly.

 ### Exceptions
 {: #methods-ex }